-A Self-Managed Super Fund (SMSF) offers trustees direct control over their retirement savings, including the ability to invest in direct property.
-An SMSF loan is a specialised financial product that enables an SMSF to borrow money to purchase a single investment property, which can be either residential or commercial.
+A Self-Managed Super Fund (SMSF) gives trustees direct control over their retirement savings, including the ability to invest in direct property.
+An SMSF loan — structured through a Limited Recourse Borrowing Arrangement (LRBA) — enables an SMSF to borrow funds to purchase a single investment asset.

 This strategy can be a powerful tool for accelerating wealth accumulation within the concessionally taxed superannuation environment, as all rental income and eventual capital gains are retained within the fund to support retirement goals.